 Price includes: Ferry tickets

-Services of a mountain guide
+Services of a guide throughout the tour

-Included meals: Picnic lunch
+Included meals: Picnic lunch Snacks during activity

 Not Included: Gratuities for leader/guide or driver.

 Other items of a personal nature

 Anything not mentioned in above program

 We are constantly updating our unique itineraries based on new information and experiences available.
 The walks, accommodations, and visits listed may be adjusted.
 The itineraries presented are subject to modification and change by Tripin Adventures.
 We reserve the right, without penalty, to make changes in the published itinerary whenever, in our judgment, conditions warrant, or if we deem it necessary for the comfort, convenience, or safety of participants, anything not mentioned in above program.